Trump turns to health care with an eye on 2020

 Sen. John Kennedy of Louisiana said Obamacare should be struck down with “vengeance and furious anger.”
 But he added “I don’t think we should kill it until we have a replacement.”

 On other policy issues, Republicans have been exploring ways to reach across the aisle to make progress on reducing the cost of prescription drugs.
-White House deputy chief of staff Christopher Liddell has been holding meetings with House Speaker Nancy Pelosi’s staff, but aides cautioned the talks were still in their infancy.
+White House staffers have been holding meetings with House Speaker Nancy Pelosi’s staff, but aides cautioned the talks were still in their infancy.

+Trump has also been reaching out lawmakers directly to talk policy.
+He spoke to Sen. David Perdue, R-Ga., about a number of policy issues Tuesday night, said a person familiar with the conversation who was not authorized to speak publicly.

 Another issue Trump has talked about is infrastructure, raising it recently during a luncheon with Pelosi.
 But the White House has not planned to put out a proposal of its own, waiting to see what can develop on Capitol Hill.
 Discussions between the chairman of the Transportation and Infrastructure Committee, Rep. Peter DeFazio, D-Ore., and the White House continue.